aptech/docs/docs/CR-uniqindxsa.rst

 Purpose
 ----------------
 Computes the sorted index of a string vector, omitting duplicate elements.

 Format
 ----------------
 .. function:: uniqindxsa(sv)

-    :param sv:
+    :param sv: data
     :type sv: Nx1 or 1xN string vector

-    :returns: ind (*Mx1 vector*), indices corresponding to the elements of  sv sorted in ascending order with duplicates removed.
+    :returns: ind (*Mx1 vector*), indices corresponding to the elements of *sv* sorted in ascending order with duplicates removed.

 Remarks
 -------

 Among sets of duplicates it is unpredictable which elements will be indexed.

 Examples